isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

       This can lead to lock escalation and a higher deadlock rate, impacting throughput.
     - With foreign key constraints it is possible to create undeletable and unupdatable rows.
     - Foreign Key Constraints with `ON UPDATE` and `ON DELETE` clauses can cause spooky action at a distance, and can also large bulk deletes and updates that will break replication.
-    - Foreign Key Constraints break all tooling we have for Online Schema Change and for automated database spliots.
+    - Foreign Key Constraints break all tooling we have for Online Schema Change and for automated database splits.
       Table changes become extremely toil for everyone involved.
     - Because of that we recommend you do not use foreign key constraints.
       They usually provide a lot of toil and little benefit.